elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 {% include toc.html %}

-In "Basic types", we learned about strings and used the `is_binary/1` function for checks:
+In "Basic types", we learned a little bit about strings and we used the `is_binary/1` function for checks:

 ```iex
 iex> string = "hello"